cross-solution/YawikDocs/source/customize.rst

     );

 If you want to customize the layout, you can do so by writing a plugin.
-Create a directory "MyPlugin".
+Create a directory "MyPlugin" and map all :ref:`templates <templates>` to your own views scripts.

 .. code-block:: sh